nvogtvincent/cmip6_arctic_terns/README.md

-# CMIP6 Arctic Terns (replace with actual title when we choose it...)
+# Global Warming and Arctic Terns: Predicting Climate Change Impacts on the World's Longest Migrant
-This is the github repository for scripts required to reproduce figures and analyses in Morten et al. (202X) [Title].
+This is the github repository for scripts required to reproduce figures and analyses in Morten et al. (202X) *Global Warming and Arctic Terns: Predicting Climate Change Impacts on the World's Longest Migrant*.

 ## Repository structure:
 ```